 Conducts the annual Bike Rodeo teaching bicycle safety, maneuverability, and stressing the importance of wearing helmets.
 As part of the Bike Rodeo, bikes register with the Police Department as to make, model and color for identification in case of loss.

-Facilitates a very active crime prevention program and a security/vacation house check program.
+Facilitates a security/vacation house check program.

 These are just a few of the community service programs in place to educate and foster communication between the people of our community and our law enforcement officers.

 Impounded Vehicle Information: Police officers are authorized to remove by towing and have stored any vehicle parked on any street, roadway, or public property in the Township in violation of any provision of law, Township Ordinance, or in the interest of public safety or emergency.
 Police will provide impounded vehicle information to the vehicle’s owner at all reasonable times.
 The vehicle’s owner is responsible for towing and storage charges.

 Parking Tickets: Parking tickets are to be paid at the Police Department at 4230 Iroquois Avenue, Erie, PA 16511 either in person or by mail.
 (Parking regulations are enforced 365 days a year.)
 Fines are as follows: